 4th Grade (Golan)

-Choice of Mixed-Gender or Separate-Gender Bunks
+Choice of Mixed-Gender or Single-Gender Bunks

 Like Midbar and Aravah, Golan campers enjoy a diverse range of activities during the day, with an additional optional weekly late-night session at camp.
 They also have the opportunity to choose activities during three Chugim periods each week, returning to a preferred activity to work on a longer-term project or develop their skills.
 Golan campers also participate in Maccabiah twice per week.